zanzo420/vs-ghostwriter/ghostwriter/README.md

 Linux
 -----

-These instructions are for Debian or Ubuntu distributions.
-However, they will be similar for other Linux flavors.

-Before proceeding, ensure that you have the following packages installed for Qt 5:
+Before proceeding, ensure that you have the necessary packages installed for Qt 5.

-* qt5-default,
-* qtbase5-dev,
-* libqt5svg5-dev,
-* qtmultimedia5-dev,
-* libqt5webkit5-dev,
-* libhunspell-dev,
-* pkg-config
-* libqt5concurrent5
-* libqt5printsupport5
-* libqt5svg5
-* qttools5-dev-tools

-Note that you may also compile and run against Qt 4.8;  however, Qt 5 is optimal for for its newer features.
-Qt 4.8 has similar package dependencies to what is listed above.
-You will have to find their Qt 4.8 equivalents in your Linux distribution's repository.
+For Debian or Ubuntu distributions:

+    $ sudo apt install qt5-default qtbase5-dev libqt5svg5-dev qtmultimedia5-dev libqt5webkit5-dev libhunspell-dev pkg-config libqt5concurrent5 libqt5printsupport5

+For fedora:

+    $ sudo dnf install qt-devel qt5-qtbase-devel qt5-qtsvg-devel qt5-qtmultimedia-devel qt5-qtwebkit-devel hunspell-devel

+For other Linux flavors, the list will be similar; `qmake` will tell you if you are missing anything.

 Next, open a terminal window, and enter the following commands: